 3. Is there an application fee?

 No. St. Andrews does not have a fee to apply

 4. Will your school continue to be test optional?

-St. Andrews University is currently test optional.
+St. Andrews is currently test optional.
 The decision to remain this way or return to required standardized test score submission will be made prior the start of each semester.

 5. Do you accept AP and/or IB credits?

 The University will evaluate and consider transfer credits from recognized testing agencies, following the minimum score recommendations of The American Council on Education (ACE), Advanced Placement (AP), College Level Examinations Program (CLEP) and Defense Activity for Non Traditional Education Support (DANTES) in accordance with recommendations from the American Council on Education and the Service Member Opportunity Colleges Program (SOC).
 The University recognizes and awards advanced credit for courses taken in the International Baccalaureate (IB) program following the minimum standards for college credit in that program